alieron/labyrinth/content/cs/cs2100/sequential circuits.md

 |  0  |  1   |  1  |
 |  1  |  0   |  1  |
 |  1  |  1   |  0  |

+Sinks
+- once the circuit enters this state
+- it never moves out

+Self-correcting
+- if the circuit enters any unused (invalid) state
+- it is able to transit to a valid state after a finite number of transitions
 ### Concept
 Types of sequential circuits
 - **synchronous**: outputs change at a specific time